Ricroy/8088-Script-For-Dosbox-Assembler-And-Debugger/README.md

-# 8088-Dosbox-Assembler-And-Debugger
+## What is ast88?

-Just a simple script for Dosbox version 0.74-3
+`ast88` is a simple script file for Dosbox that automates the process of assembly and execution of a assembly 8088 file with extension `.s`
-# ast88 - Script per assemblaggio e esecuzione con as88 e t88

-## Descrizione
+## WIP

-`ast88` è uno script batch per Windows che automatizza il processo di assemblaggio ed esecuzione di file sorgente `.s` tramite l'assemblatore `as88` e l'emulatore `t88`.

 Il processo prevede i seguenti passi:
 1. Verifica dell'esistenza del file `.s` specificato.
 2. Assemblaggio del file con `as88`.